 TYST TEATER PERFORMANCES

-In the spring 2019 we will perform Hem (Home), which is based on true stories told by people who are fleeing.
+In the spring 2019 we will perform Hem (Home), which is based on true stories told by deaf refugees.
 People who were never allowed to learn their own language.
 Through this piece, we gain an insight into what it is like to be deprived of your language as well as the power of surviving.

 Tyst Teaters performances 2018-2019